Does general liability insurance cover workers’ compensation? No, they are separate, but both important commercial insurance policies.

 Medical

-A workers’ comp policy covers medical care for an employee that is injured (or contracts an illness) in their line of work.
+A workers’ comp policy covers medical care for an employee who is injured (or contracts an illness) in their line of work.

 Vocational Rehabilitation

 If needed, the policy would cover rehabilitation to return the worker to health and transition them back to the workforce.
-This rehab might occur in conjunction with a Return-to-Work program.
-As the name suggests, Return-to-Work often helps an injured employee transition back to the workplace through part-time or remote work, modified role and responsibilities, or other accommodations.
+This rehab might occur in conjunction with a return-to-work program.
+As the name suggests, return to work often helps an injured employee transition back to the workplace through part-time or remote work, modified roles and responsibilities, or other accommodations.

 Disability